The Covent-Garden Journal: Background

 The first mention of The Covent-Garden Journal dates to 5 December 1749, when a broadsheet pamphlet was printed with the title "The Covent-Garden Journal.
 No 1.
 To be published'd Once every Month, during the present Westminster Election by Paul Wronghead, of the Fleet, Esq."
 It was organized as a standard paper, with sections called "Introductory Essay", "Foreign Affairs", "Home Affairs", and "Advertisement".
 Published with a list of fake printers (T. Smith, R. Webb, and S. Johnson), it claimed that the sellers were "all the People of London and Westminster".
-It was later revealed that the paper was created as a hoax by the Duke of Bedford to mock Sir George Vandeput, 2nd Baronet and his supporters.
+It was later revealed that the paper was created as a hoax by the Duke of Bedford to mock Sir George Vandeput, 2nd Baronet and his supporters during the 1750 Westminster by-election.

 The printer, Richard Francklin, ran off 13,000 copies on 5–6 December, only one of which still survives.
 Although the true author of the pamphlet remains uncertain, it was believed at the time to be Fielding's work.
 Later critics, such as Martin and Ruthe Battestin, cite a letter written on behalf of the Duke of Richmond that was used as evidence of Fielding's involvement.

 Dated 7 December 1749, the letter states: "The enclosed is a paper generally given to Mr. Fielding, as the author.
 The humor that is in it is at least akin to his.
 It may possibly divert you & your company."
 Fielding's authorship would have been limited to the paper's introduction, which was used to target prominent Tories such as Paul Whitehead: a minor poet who had pseudonymously attacked Fielding before and was vocal on political issues.

 In late 1751, just before the publication of his novel, Amelia, Fielding began plotting his next literary work.
 He expressed a desire to use a periodical to promote the Universal Register Office – a business which connected service providers with consumers – and his other activities and views.
 Alluding to the earlier publication, he gave it the title The Covent-Garden Journal, and announced in The Daily Advertiser that the first number would be issued on 23 November 1751.
 The release was delayed until January because of work related to the publication of Amelia.

 At the time of the publication of the journal, Covent Garden, although formally associated with the theatre industry, was more widely known as London's red light district.
 Fielding had earlier written The Covent Garden Tragedy, a mock-tragic play concerning the tale of two prostitutes.